opendatanz/nzgoal-se/README.md

 And run the site with Jekyll:

 ```
-bundle exec jekyll serve --watch --baseurl ''
+jekyll serve
 ```

-If all goes well, visit the site at `http://localhost:4000`.
+If all goes well, visit the site at `http://localhost:4000/nzgoal-se/`.